-6. Site Management Plan
+7. Site Management Plan

-A Site Management Plan is required, which includes the following:
+A Site Management Plan is required for all portions of the Site that do not achieve a Track 1 unrestricted use cleanup, which includes the following:

-- b. an Institutional and Engineering Control Plan that identifies all use restrictions and engineering controls for the site and details the steps and media-specific requirements necessary to ensure the following institutional and/or engineering controls remain in place and effective: - Institutional Controls: The Environmental Easement discussed above.
+- a) an Institutional and Engineering Control Plan that identifies all use restrictions and engineering controls for the site and details the steps and media-specific requirements necessary to ensure the following institutional and/or engineering controls remain in place and effective: - Institutional Controls: The Environmental Easement discussed in Paragraph 6. - Engineering Controls: The cover system for the Track 4 area of the site as described in Section 4.